jenniferslagt/web-design-1920/README.md

 You can also use someone's personality to enhace the user experience.
 Larissa is very sportive!
 She does cycling and horse riding at a very high level.
 She represented the Netherlands at the 2016 Summer Paralympics and became with her sighted pilot world champion!
 But Larissa actually likes the game more than the cycling part.
 But she does like horse riding.

 She also studies at the University of Applied Science.
 At this moment, she studies Informatica, but she wants to study Communication and Multimedia Design.

+I added this principe in this way:
+* In the beginning, I wanted to do something with audio.
+I thought: "What if Larissa could do a request by asking something to my app?".
+But I didn't think about how awkward this could be when she's sitting in a train or something else.
+Larissa prefers to use her keyboard.
+So I decided to use this as an input.
+* Larissa is has "the drive" to win the competition.
+I wanted to do something with that drive.
+So I added a "START" and a "medaille" to encourage that motivation.
+It's about cycling, so the scrollbar is the bicycle.

 </details>

 <details>
   <summary><b> 4.
 Add nonsense </b></summary>
 <br>
 You can add nonsense to make something more interesting and more fun.
 Think about the monotone voice of a screenreader.
 It's actually very silly, isn't it?
-I thought about some things that can make it more fun: <br>
+I added some things that can make it more fun: <br>
-- Maybe I can apply a foreign accent the screenreader.
-For example, she likes the english accent if she reads a Harry Potter book.
-- I can make it more personal by making a screenreader more "human".
-Think about saying: "Goodmorning".
-- I can add some emotions to make it more fun?
-How does the sceenreader read this out loud?
-- Maybe I can add something else than audio.
-Think about your phone that vibrates when you get a message.
+* On the home page there's big smiley waving at Larissa to greet her.
+* If Larissa "tabs" through the smiley, it saids: "Happy smiley which is greeting you with a wave."
+(Gelukkige smiley die je zwaaiend begroet).
+* I changed the style of the scrollbar and added a bicycle, which cycles over the edge of the screen!
 </details>

 ## User scenario